Use Notes View in PowerPoint for excellent handouts

 Everyone knows PowerPoint slides should be “more visual and less text heavy”.
 It’s better for the audience, better for your speech delivery, and better for engagement levels.
 Plus you get cool points when slides are nicely designed.

-You might know of course, that you can put script in the Notes View area, but even if you do this – they are unformatted and look naff.
-And surely the Notes View is just for the presenter, right?
-Well.
-Read on…
+You might know of course, that you can put script in Notes View in PowerPoint, but even if you do this – they are unformatted and look naff.
+And surely the Notes View in PowerPoint is just for the presenter, right?
+Well, no, read on…

 The 2 version solution is not the answer:

-So a widely suggested solution is to create 2, yes two, versions of your presentation.
-One beautiful visual thing for presenting, and one less charming but very informative text version for printing or email distribution.
-But you will possibly be doubling your work load and making last minute edits twice: most likely the night before.
 That might be manageable (yet annoying), but all too often colleagues will also make edits or give feedback… and the number of versions around can get confusing and overwhelming.
-And when you reuse these presentations in the future – that’s where you really start to edit in double, or quadruple…
+And when you reuse these presentations in the future – that’s where you really start to edit in double, or quadruple… So let’s leave the idea of two versions behind.

 Why do we care if text heavy slides are so bad?